Email FacebookTwitterMenu burgerClose thin

 How long your retirement account will last depends on how much you take out of it and that depends significantly on how and where you live.

-For example, take someone who needs nothing more than our median retirement income of $56,800.
-Say they collect the average Social Security benefit of $20,964 per year and have all of their money invested in bonds, collecting an average yield of $32,000 per year.
+For example, take someone who needs nothing more than the $64,480 from the example above.
+Say they collect the average Social Security benefit of $23,770 per year and have all of their money invested in bonds, earning an average annual yield of 4%.

-This alone would net them around $51,000 in perpetual income, money generated without ever touching their portfolio.
-They would only need to draw down an additional $6,000 per year.
+This setup could generate around $80,000 in perpetual income without drawing from the portfolio.
 At that rate, a $2 million retirement fund would last, for all intents and purposes, indefinitely.
 Those numbers change for someone who needs more money and for someone who makes more or less from Social Security.

 This is a key question for planning out a retirement then.
 Where do you want to live?
-How much does it cost to live there and what will affect those costs over time?
+What does it cost, and how might that change over time?
 How do you want to live?
 What kind of lifestyle do you want to enjoy and how will those costs change over time?

 Calculate your retirement needs based on what kind of income you’ll need to meet those goals because how long a retirement account lasts depends on what you take out of it just as much as what you put in.